renevanderark/jp2png-web-cgi/README.md

 Now the following url display a PNG file decoded from the sample image hosted on github:
 - http://localhost/cgi-bin/jp2?u=https%3A%2F%2Fgithub.com%2Frenevanderark%2Fjp2png-web-cgi%2Fblob%2Fmaster%2Fballoon.jp2%3Fraw%3Dtrue&t=1&r=3

+Keep your cache dir clean.
+That's what the other binary is for.
+Test it out like so:
+- ./jp2-cache-clean

+Add an entry to your crontab (somewhat) like the following to clean the cache every minute:
+- */1 * * * * /usr/local/bin/jp2-cache-clean --cache-dir /var/cache/jp2 --max-size 1024 2>> /var/log/jp2-cache-clean.log

 API
 ---